If you think kids are incapable of experiencing anxiety, you can think again.

 When children are at such a young age, they are constantly learning about the world around them, and sometimes it can get a bit too much.

 This is a great tool for distraction and a fun way to calm.

 Also – these mats are ideal for practicing those fine motor skills.

 7. Play Foam

 Ranging in colors, children can create, mold, roll into balls, and play until their heart’s content.
-I assure you once they reach any little hand, they have a calming and soothing effect on any anxious mind.
+Once they reach any little hand, I assure you they have a calming and soothing effect on any anxious mind.